francescogerardomarra/its/modulo26/1_authentication.md

 Authentication methods using **unique physical or behavioral traits** to verify identity:

 - **Fingerprint Recognition**: Common in mobile devices and secure systems.
-- **Facial Recognition**: Uses unique facial features (e.g., distance between eyes, nose shape) to verify identity.
+- **Facial Recognition**: Uses unique facial features (e.g. distance between eyes, nose shape) to verify identity.
   - Techniques include **2D image processing** and **3D mapping**.
 - **Retina Scanning**: Maps the unique pattern of blood vessels in the retina.
 - **Behavioral Biometrics**: Analyzes user behavior such as: